PhoenixTales/wiki.gothicarchive.org/characters.md

 - `repairs tools & weapons in Free Camp` (design doc `NPCs per Guild`)
 - `friend and colaborator of the Cave Terror` (design doc `NPCs per Guild`)

-## Advanced Apprentice Of Fire Mages
-- German: `der Geselle`
-  - in a traditional craftsman or trade context, `Geselle` means someone who has completed their apprenticeship and is considered a skilled worker but has not yet achieved the status of a master craftsman
-- more experienced of two apprentices of _Fire Mages_
-- only briefly mentioned in design doc `NPCs per Guild`

-## Advanced Apprentice Of Water Mages
-- German: `der Geselle`
-  - in a traditional craftsman or trade context, `Geselle` means someone who has completed their apprenticeship and is considered a skilled worker but has not yet achieved the status of a master craftsman
-- more experienced of two apprentices of _Water Mages_
-- only briefly mentioned in design doc `NPCs per Guild`

 ## Ancient General
 - called `General`, `powerful warlord` and `Paladin` in different documents
 - `Dead Paladin in ancient temple behind door, sieged by undeads -> has weapon against Sleeper with him` (from early alpha docs)